nemuzard/leetcodepractice/problems/binaryTree/day17.md

        vector<string>& res
 ```
 - traverse the tree path by path, when arrives at the leaf node, it will finish other recursive call which then will step back
-- construct the string after hitting the leaf
+- construct the string after hitting the leaf which is cur->left and cur->right both are NULL
+  - add the path to our result ( but need to do some work on path to satisfy format requirements

 **Solution**
 ```ccp